aaronpk/oauth-fedcm-profile/README.md

 }
 ```

 The fact that this authorization code is returned in a string called `token` is a bit odd.
-See [issue 578](https://github.com/fedidcg/FedCM/issues/578) to track progress on allowing the IdP to return JSON instead of a "token" string.
+See [issue 578](https://github.com/fedidcg/FedCM/issues/578) to track progress on allowing the IdP to return JSON instead of a `token` string.

 Note: The `Access-Control-Allow-Origin` header must not contain a trailing slash.
 If you don't set the right CORS headers here, the browser will throw an error in the console.